All Episodes

 And so effort is my only path forward.

-And what Adderall helps for me is to take the pain away of that effort.
+And what Adderall helps for me is to take the pain away of that effort, but it doesn't take it away.

 It shifts it around to other aspects and other parts of life.

-And I think Thompson, when he wrote, he who makes a beast of himself escapes the pain or gets rid of the pain of being a man, We don't listen to that.
+And I think Thompson, when he wrote, he who makes a beast of himself, escapes the pain or gets rid of the pain of being a man, we don't listen to that.

-He was like, this effort is hard.
+Like he was like, this effort is hard.

 He's like, I'm struggling with this effort.